vamseeachanta/digitalmodel/docs/ansys/aqwa/external_force/external_force.md

 - Utilize virtual environment to test the python code
 - Test the code with another function.
 - Wireup AQWA node/variables to the forces

+### Way Forward

+- Create a Python3 server (more flexibility).
+But many things have to be changed.
+  - I am assuming we have to use Python2 server (i.e. Python.exe) for our AqwaServerMgr is primary Python 2.
+Going to Python 3 requires some handling of another python 3 virtual environment/server etc.?
+However, wanted to hear from the professionals.

+-